 “UVM changed my trajectory as a person because I got the opportunity to work with a lot of people who really cared about humanity," says Shawna Wells, who is passionate about her work to transform schools in underserved communities around the country.
 See how Shawna is working to build schools and opportunities.

 “It’s rewarding to hear that I helped someone get back in touch with their own light to work towards their desired goal.
 I really believe in helping people to help themselves and take the lead in their life.”
-Find out how Licensed Clinical Social Worker (LCSW) Nydia Guity is guiding the healing process in Atlanta, Georgia.
+Find out how Licensed Clinical Social Worker (LCSW) Nydia Guity is guiding the healing process in the Atlanta, Georgia area.

 “At UVM, I immediately saw invitations to those inclusive conversations that I couldn’t have imagined happening in college,” says Darrell Goodwin, a graduate of the Higher Education and Student Affairs (HESA) master's degree program.
 Building connection is a key part of the work in his new role as the United Church of Christ’s Executive Conference Minister for Southern New England.
 Goodwin is the first African-American LGBT individual to hold this rank in the church nationwide.

 “I owe a lot to UVM.
 The encouragement and dedication from professors motivated me.
 When I graduated, the support and mentoring I received helped to provide me with the tools necessary to enter the teaching world confidently."
 Find out how Nick has been teaching abroad and exploring the world since graduating from UVM.

 CESS alumni are making a difference across Vermont and across the country.
 Here are just a few of them: